Friday, June 16, 2006

 ....
 Once the working of the sanctification of the Spirit is completed, as described in Section 22, the sinner is called into the fellowship of God’s Son through faith in the gospel (This is also known as their ‘effectual calling’).
 Again, an inward and an outward working come together to effect this end.
 The sanctification of the Spirit prepared the sinner for obedience and the sprinkling of the blood of Jesus Christ (1 Peter 1:2), and this inward preparation will now be coupled with an outward calling as the gospel message is presented.

-Once again, according to the ‘principle as prophecy’, when an inward and an outward witness match, it will produce a certain result: the sinner will be convicted, and will fall on their face and worship God, confessing Him (1 Cor 14:24-25).
+. ....
+Once again, according to the principle seen in prophecy, when an inward and an outward witness match, it will produce a certain result: the sinner will be convicted, and will fall on their face and worship God, confessing Him (1 Cor 14:24-25).
 Apparently this principle is true of the effectual calling as well, as the hunger that is produced through God’s preparation finds a perfect satisfaction in the gospel of Christ and their moment of truth arrives.

 Wednesday, May 24, 2006